Meghan Trainor: 2018–2021: The Love Train, Treat Myself and A Very Trainor Christmas

 Trainor recorded the songs "Badass Woman" and "Run Like the River" for the 2019 films The Hustle and Playmobil: The Movie, respectively.
 She also voiced a fairy godmother in Playmobil: The Movie.
 In September 2019, ITV announced Trainor would join will.i.am, Sir Tom Jones, and Olly Murs as a coach for the ninth season of The Voice UK, which premiered in 2020.
 She released "Wave" as the second single from Treat Myself, on September 27, 2019.
 The album was further promoted with the promotional singles "Workin' On It", "Evil Twin", and "Blink".
 Trainor wrote enough material for four albums while trying to adapt to new trends in the music industry, Treat Myself was released on January 31, 2020, along with its third single "Nice to Meet Ya" which features Nicki Minaj, to mixed reviews which resulted in a Metacritic score of 51 based on four of them.
 Treat Myself debuted at number 25 on the US Billboard 200 and "Nice to Meet Ya" debuted at number 89 on the Billboard Hot 100.
 Trainor released a deluxe version of the album in July 2020, preceded by the single "Make You Dance" (2020).
 She released a holiday album, A Very Trainor Christmas, on October 30, 2020.
 In March 2021, she signed an overall deal with NBCUniversal, which includes her starring in a comedy series.
+On September 15, 2021, Workin' on It, a podcast co-hosted by Trainor and Ryan and distributed by the iHeartPodcast network, premiered.